Cloud collaboration: Origins

-Before cloud file sharing and collaboration software, most collaboration was limited to more primitive and less effective methods such as email and FTP among others.
-These did not work particularly well.
+Before cloud file sharing and collaboration software, most collaboration was limited to more primitive and less effective methods such as email and FTP among others where every change to a file was saved to a local hard drive or local area network, and had to be manually shared with other users.
+When two or multiple people changed a file simultaneously they could not view each other's additions until saving then sharing the file.

 Very early moves into cloud computing were made by Amazon Web Services who, in 2006, began offering IT infrastructure services to businesses in the form of web services.
 Cloud computing only began to come to prominence in 2007 when Google decided to move parts of its email service to a public cloud.
 It was not long before IBM and Microsoft followed suit with LotusLive and Business Productivity Online Standard Suite (BPOS) respectively.
 With an increase in cloud computing services, cloud collaboration was able to evolve.
 Since 2007, many firms entered the industry offering many features.

 Many analysts explain the rise of cloud collaboration by pointing to the increasing use by workers of non-authorised websites and online tools to do their jobs.
 This includes the use of instant messaging and social networks.
 In a survey taken in early 2011, 22% of workers admitted to having used one or more of these external non-authorised websites.
 Cloud collaboration packages provide the ability to collaborate on documents together in real time, making the use of non-authorised instant messaging redundant.
 IT managers can now properly regulate internet based collaboration with a system tailor-made for the office.

-It has also been noted that cloud collaboration has become more and more necessary for IT departments as workforces have become more mobile and now need access to important documents wherever they are, whether this is through an internet browser, or through newer technologies such as smartphones and tablet devices.
+Cloud collaboration is essential for IT departments with increasingly mobile workers and virtual workplaces needing access to data wherever they are, whether through a web browser, or on newer technologies such as smartphones and tablet devices.

-The tech industry saw several large paradigm changes:
+The tech industry experienced several large paradigm changes due to collaborative software: